-Appeals made under (1) above must be filed within one hundred twenty (120) days of the filing of the grievance with the state, or the filing of the appeal of a local grievance with the state.
 Appeals made under (2) above must be filed within sixty (60) days of the receipt of the decision being appealed.
-All appeals should contain:
+Appeals made under (1) above must be filed within 120 days of the filing of the grievance with the State, or the filing of the appeal of a local grievance with the State.
+All appeals should contain the following information:

-- The full name, phone number, and address of the person making the complaint; - The full name and address of the respondent against whom the complaint is made; - A clear concise statement of the facts, including pertinent dates, constituting the alleged violation; - The provisions of the Act, regulations or grant or other agreements under the Act believed to have been violated; and - A statement disclosing whether proceedings involving the subject of the request have been commenced or concluded before any federal, state, or local authority and, if so, the date of such commencement or conclusion, the name and address of the authority and the style of the case.
+- The full name, telephone number (if any) and address of the person making the complaint. - The full name and address of the respondent against whom the complaint is made. - A clear and concise statement of the facts, including pertinent dates, constituting the alleged violation.

+- The provisions of the Act, regulations or grant or other agreements under the Act believed to have been violated. - A statement disclosing whether proceedings involving the subject of the request have been commenced or concluded before any Federal, State or local authority and if so, the date of such commencement or conclusion, the name and address of the authority and the style of the case.